Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * alpha, which is the X axis rotation and is as high as the Z and former Z angle difference.
 Often 0, 180, 90 or -90 degrees
 * home, min, max angles of theta if rotatioal axis.
 Home, min and max position in mm for a prismatic axis.

-Instead of DH parameters, all 6 translations and rotations can be defined by:
-**Aaxisnr:d:theta:ytr:yrot:a:alpha:home:minangle:maxangle**
+Extended set with addition Y parameters:
+**Djoint:d:theta:ytr:yrot:a:alpha**

-ytr is transformation in direction of Y axis, yrot is a rotation for a rotational axis and translation for a prismatic axis.
+Additionally to the DH parameters, ytr is transformation in direction of Y axis, yrot is a rotation for a rotational axis and translation for a prismatic axis.

-When 8 values are defined, DH parameters are expected.
-When 10 values are defined, it is interpreted as general setting of all transformations.

 Adding the possibility to define Y axes' parameters rotation and translation to give full flexibility to define the coordinates.
 The Z axis is rotated and translated first, then Y, then X, according to the roll-pitch-yaw (RPY) order.

 8- and 10-parameter settings can be mixed, using Y translation and rotation only where needed.

-A1 to A6 are the equivalent to DH parameters.
-A0 allows a displacement of the first axis and axis rotations.
+D1 to DnumberOfAxes are the equivalent to DH parameters.
+D0 allows changing the properties of the base.
+DnumberOfAxesPlusOne are properties of the tool.

+# M669 A parameter: angles

+**Ajoint:min:max**

+Defining minimun and maximum angles of the joint.
+They are also the homing angles when homing switches are triggered.

+**Ajoint:min:max:home**

+Set an explicit homing angle, which can be outside min and max.
+Min and max are assured while normal operation, but while homing, rotary movements can be outside this limits with some commands like G1 H1.

 # M669 B parameter
-B allows setting some parameters directly. tbd a list
+B allows setting or overriding some parameters directly. tbd a list

 # M669 P parameter